 Importing table like this, the app will do the following:

 - Find the existing Order by ID.

 - If it will not be able to find an existing Order by that ID, it will try to find it by the Name.

-- It will set the “Note” field to “Updated notes”.
+- Set the “Note” field to “Updated notes”.

-- It will add the additional Tag “New Tag” to whatever Tags this Order has (because the “Tags Command” is MERGE).
+- Add the additional Tag “New Tag” to whatever Tags this Order has (because the “Tags Command” is MERGE).

-- It will change the “Additional Details” value of that Order to two key:value pairs that you are importing.
+- Change the “Additional Details” value of that Order to two key:value pairs that you are importing.

 It will not change any other data of that Order, only those fields.

 If you import table like this, it will just add (merge) “New Tag” to existing order tags, and will not change anything else.

 By importing a table like this, it will update only the “Additional Details” field of those orders you import.